FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 //...
 ```

-Here's more information about the properties of the `fusionauth` object in the `configs` object:

-* `issuer` is the URL for the FusionAuth server.
-* `clientId` is the ID that we grabbed from the FusionAuth dashboard.
-* `redirectURL` is the URL that we set up before, with a callback path defined by the react native app auth library.
+The `issuer` is the URL for the FusionAuth server.
+The `clientId` is the ID that we grabbed from the FusionAuth administrative user interface.
+The `redirectUrl` is the URL that we set up on the application.
+The value `oauthredirect` is a callback path defined by the react native app auth library.
 Make sure you update the `issuer` and `clientId` keys in this object with your configuration values.

-We also add any additional parameters we need to pass (none, in this case), as well as scopes to request.
-We're requesting the `offline_access` scope as that will return a `refresh_token`, which can be used to request additional access tokens.
+We can also add any additional parameters we need to pass (none, in this case).
+If you need custom scopes, you can add them too.
+We're requesting the `offline_access` scope so that the OAuth server will return a `refresh_token`.
+Such a token can be used to request additional access tokens should our current one expire.

-Then, create a default auth state in order to handle the response from the server, as shown in the code snippet below:
+Then, create a default auth state object.
+This will be used and updated as our user first views the app, then authenticates.
+This object will be mutated based on the response from the server.

 ```javascript
 //...